accent-starlette/starlette-files/docs/handling_files.md

 Now you have decided on the storage its time to start saving files.

 The first thing to do it to setup an attachment class.
-This is the SQLAlchemy field that stores the info for your file including its location in the storage.
-It is also what interacts between the table and the storage to save and retrieve the files bytes.
+This is the SQLAlchemy field that stores the info for the file including its location in the storage.
+It is also what interacts between the table and the storage to save and retrieve the files.

 ```python
 from starlette_files.constants import MB